holek10/PublicTransport/README.md

-# PublicTransport
+# Real-time Public Transport Tracker
-Real-time public transport tracker
+The app show current location of public modes of transportation (trams and buses) for city of Wroclaw, Poland.